Black Trans Travel Fund Has a new merch line!

-The Black Trans Travel Fund (BTTF) is initiating a $500k capital fundraising campaign to support our mission of improving travel accessibility, mutual aid, and education resourcing for the Black trans community, prioritizing Black trans femmes.
-Through our efforts, we aim to address the critical safety and resource access challenges that Black trans women frequently face.
-This campaign will help us provide essential services and support systems tailored to their unique needs and vulnerabilities, because too often safety and access is a concern for this demographic.
+○ The Black Trans Travel Fund (BTTF) aims to initiate a one million dollar capital campaign to support our mission of providing mutual aid, transportation, and other material resources to the Black trans community, prioritizing Black trans femmes, to support their overall safety and wellness.
+Through our efforts, we aim to address the critical safety and resource access challenges that Black trans women frequently face globally as a result of transphobia and anti-Blackness.
+This campaign will help us solidify the foundation and future for our organization to continue providing life-saving services and support systems tailored to our unique needs and vulnerabilities.

-- Our work, grounded in advancing the liberation of Black trans women across the African diaspora, has been supported by grants and donations up until this point.
-Since 2019, We are proud to have redistributed over $750,000 globally to Black trans women in need of transportation, housing, gender-affirming care, and other essential services.
+○ Our work, grounded in advancing the liberation of Black trans women across the African diaspora, has been supported by grants and donations up until this point.
+We are proud to have redistributed over $750,000 globally to Black trans women in need of transportation, housing, gender-affirming care, and other essential services.

-- This is the vision we have been grounded in since the founding of BTTF and it is what will anchor our movement toward the future we want to see.
+This is the vision we have been grounded in since the founding of BTTF and it is what will anchor our movement toward the future we want to see.
 All of this is to ensure Black trans women are able to live autonomous lives, free from transmisogynistic violence, and are able to experience a world where both their safety and joy are prioritized.
 We envision a world in which there exists virtually no borders that deny Black trans women access to housing, medical care, gender affirming care, and more.
 We want to ensure Black trans women are provided safe and accessible means of travel and navigation throughout the world.
-Given the programs that we run we are trying to create a world where Black trans people experience liberation, joy, and remain curious about the ways that we can sustain ourselves.
+Our programs are helping to create a world where Black trans people experience liberation, joy, and allow us to remain curious about the ways that we can sustain ourselves.

-- Since BTTF started, our vision has driven us forward, shaping the future we want to build.
+Since BTTF started, our vision has driven us forward, shaping the future we want to build.
 We dream of a world where Black trans women face no barriers to housing, medical care, and gender-affirming support.
-We want to make access to safe travel accommodations accessible and affordable, or even free if we can manage to.
+We want to make access to safe travel accommodations affordable.
 Through our programs, we aim to create a world where Black trans people can find liberation, joy, and continue to explore ways to support and sustain ourselves.
 With your support, we can begin building toward that vision this new year.

-Over the past five years, BTTF has supported women in various situations, including those seeking asylum, wishing to obtain gender-affirming surgeries, visiting sick family members, and more.
-We’ve regularly redistributed funds to Black trans women in New York and New Jersey to help with safer travel options and provided sponsorships for flights, TSA Pre-Check, and passport applications on a smaller scale to women around the country.
+Over the past six years, BTTF has supported women in various situations, including those seeking asylum, wishing to obtain gender-affirming surgeries, visiting sick family members, and more.
+We’ve regularly redistributed funds to Black trans women in New York and New Jersey to help with safer travel options and provided sponsorships for flights, TSA Pre-Check, and passport applications on a smaller scale.

 Our programs, such as Pay It Forward, Post-Incarceration Support, Emergency Support, and Book Sponsorships, reflect our commitment to advocacy and direct services for our community.
 We strive to safeguard our transgender, gender-variant, and intersex community members from discrimination, both at TSA checkpoints and abroad.
 Many in our community have faced traumatic experiences with TSA, so we continue to fund TSA Pre-Check, flights, and other travel needs for Black trans women.